projectcapsule/capsule/docs/operator/mtb/block-use-of-host-networking-and-ports.md

 EOF
 ```

-In both the cases, you should have the pod blocked by `PodSecurityPolicy`.
+In both the cases above, you must have the pod blocked by `PodSecurityPolicy`.

 **Cleanup:**
 As cluster admin, delete all the created resources